 On PND 540, the difference was even greater: 14 pg versus 35 pg, respectively.

 Moreover, on PND 540, increased female hormone levels were associated with a decrease in the level of testosterone, the main male hormone.

 Control mice had 5 nanograms (ng), while those from the low-protein diet group had only 0.8 ng.

 According to Justulin, no decrease in testosterone was observed in the low-protein diet group on PND 21 because this is the stage at which rat pups are growing the fastest.

 "Our prior research showed that pups exposed to an intrauterine low-protein diet were born small but that as young adults they no longer displayed differences compared with controls in terms of size, prostate volume or hormone levels," said the FAPESP research project coordinator.
 "In our new study, the differences reappeared as they aged.
 It's as if aging were a second insult to the organism, considering that the first was the low-protein diet in the initial stage of development."

-Researchers are now testing the hypothesis that exposure to altered hormone levels in old age favors carcinogenesis (tumor formation).
+Researchers are now testing the hypothesis that exposure to altered hormone levels in old age favours carcinogenesis (tumour formation).

 "We observed this in the prostate, but other studies show low birth weight induced by maternal undernourishment is correlated with altered insulin levels and increased incidence of metabolic syndrome and heart disease," Justulin said.

-The research group at IBB-UNESP is currently investigating sex hormone synthesis pathways with the aim of understanding how a low-protein diet affects the estrogen-testosterone balance.
-They also want to demonstrate the mechanism through which hormone imbalance can favor the development of prostate cancer.
+The research group at IBB-UNESP is currently investigating sex hormone synthesis pathways with the aim of understanding how a low-protein diet affects the oestrogen-testosterone balance.
+They also want to demonstrate the mechanism through which hormone imbalance can favour the development of prostate cancer.